Manukau bus station: Bus facilities

 The station has 21 sawtooth bays (similar in design to bus stations in the New Zealand cities of Hamilton and Christchurch as well as in the Hamburg Central Bus Station in Germany) for buses with another two bus stops parallel to the station, on nearby Davies Avenue, which are intended for extra capacity.
 Auckland Transport justified the sawtooth design as necessary for maximising the use of space to accommodate up to 15 different bus routes at the station.
 This is due to the station being a terminus for many routes, which typically require layover time between services.
 The sawtooth design means that additional layover facilities are not required, with the buses waiting in the bays while transitioning between services.
 Buses reverse out of the sawtooth bays when departing the station in a reversing area that is segregated from the entry and exit lanes as well as passenger areas.

 Bicycle facilities

 Bicycle parking facilities were not included in the initial design of the station but are being considered for future addition.
 AT noted that there are already existing parking facilities in adjacent areas (including at the train station) that are underutilized, therefore there isn't a high level of necessity for parking facilities directly in the station building.

 Retail

-As of 2023, there were five food retailers integrated into the station: Jamaica Blue, Tank Juice, U Sushi, Breaktime Convenience, and PoppaRich Express.
+As of 2026, there were three food retailers integrated into the station: Viet Bites, U-Sushi and Breaktime Convenience.